openstack/api-site/firstapp/source/networking.rst

 The OpenStack Networking API provides support for creating loadbalancers, which can be used to scale the Fractal app web service.
-In the following example, we create two compute instances via the Compute API, then instantiate a loadbalancer that will use a virtual IP (VIP) for accessing the web service offered by the two compute nodes.
+In the following example, we create two compute instances via the Compute API, then instantiate a load balancer that will use a virtual IP (VIP) for accessing the web service offered by the two compute nodes.
 The end result will be the following network topology: